Robert H. Smith School of Business: 21st century

 The Smith School began 2000 by extending the part-time, evening MBA program to a 3rd campus in Washington, D.C.
 Two years later RHS completed the expansion of Van Munching Hall, and RHS was able to consolidate all undergraduate and graduate school students into a single building.
 In 2003, the Dingman Center for Entrepreneurship helped launch a public venture capital fund for fledgling mid-Atlantic companies called the New Markets Growth Fund (NMGF).
 In 2003, the Smith School added its executive MBA (EMBA) program to the College Park campus curriculum, and made its first inroads into Asia by developing and teaching the EMBA curriculum in Beijing, China in partnership with the hosting University of International Business and Economics.
 In 2006 the college instituted a graduate Master of Business in Accounting program, in part to satisfy increased industry demand for audit professionals due to the 2002 U.S. Sarbanes-Oxley Act.
 The same year, the Smith School launched the Lemma Senbet Fund student-run investment management fund for undergraduate Finance students starting with an initial capital infusion of $50,000.
 In 2009, Smith added another Master of Science (MS) business degree with a concentration in Finance.

 In the 2000s, most major universities began to add web-based ("online") courses to their curriculum.
 In 2013, the Smith School created its first online degree program, which culminates in an MBA.

 Campuses

-The Robert H. Smith School of Business is a part of the University of Maryland, located principally in College Park, MD, just northeast of Washington, D.C.
+The Robert H. Smith School of Business is a part of the University of Maryland, located principally in College Park, Maryland, just northeast of Washington, D.C.
 The school also has a presence at Shady Grove, Baltimore, as well as in the Ronald Reagan Building and International Trade Center in Washington, D.C.
 The Smith School offers an executive MBA program in Beijing, China.